Skip to main content

 Adoption of International Standards

-The Professional Regulatory Board of Accountancy (BOA), under the Republic Act 9298, Philippine Accountancy Act 2004, is responsible for setting quality control standards and establishing a quality assurance (QA) review system for all auditors while the Securities and Exchange Commission (SEC) is solely authorized to carry out QA reviews for auditors of listed companies as per the Securities Regulation Code Rule 68.
+The Professional Regulatory Board of Accountancy (BOA), pursuant to Republic Act No. 9298, is responsible for establishing and overseeing a quality assurance review system for auditors in the Philippines, while the Securities and Exchange Commission (SEC) is authorized to conduct quality assurance inspections of auditors of listed entities under the Securities Regulation Code and its implementing rules.

 Current Status: Partially Adopted